o3de/o3de.org/content/docs/atom-guide/look-dev/materials/material-canvas.md

 Use the viewport settings panel to edit the active lighting preset.
 The changes will be reflected in the viewport.
 Lighting presets can be selected, created, and saved from this panel.
 Model presets, which are sidecar files for identifying which models are available in the viewport, can also be managed from this panel.
 The viewport settings panel does not currently support undo/redo.

 ## Editing Material Graphs
-By default, Material Canvas launches with a blank, untitled material graph document.
-You can start editing directly on this untitled material graph.
-Until this graph has been saved, generated files will be output to an assets/materials/generated folder underneath your project.
-Once the graph has been saved, the files will be output to the same folder as the graph.

 ### Node Creation and Placement
 Nodes are the building blocks of every material graph.
 Every node serves a purpose, providing data or a distinct piece of functionality that can be added to the graph.
 Drag nodes from the node palette onto the material graph view.
 Nodes can also be created by right clicking on the graph view and choosing a node from the embedded node palette.
 Doing either of these will cause the node to appear at the drop or click position.
 The node will be selected and its properties will be displayed in the inspector for editing.